Guidelines for Full Time and Part Time Programs

 Our experience has shown that this amount of time is required to produce the cognitive change that enables students who were previously unable to participate in their class to successfully return to a full academic curriculum.

 An Arrowsmith classroom is a joyful and rewarding place.
 Students who have experienced failure or who have significantly struggled to achieve success enjoy a newfound sense of accomplishment working with their peers as they move through the levels of their program.
-The students’ strengthened learning capacities allow them to effectively and competently handle the academic curriculum that previously was very difficult for them.
+In most cases the students’ strengthened learning capacities allow them to effectively and competently handle the academic curriculum that previously was difficult for them.

 Web-Based Record of Program